julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

 ## The Problem

 Most models are unable to run missing values.
 Tree-based models are an exception to this rule, but many of the others are intolerant of missingness.
-Unless I want to be confined to tree-based models (I don't, neural nets are basically a bunch of regression models strung together, and they build some of the most robust and accurate models currently possible) I need to be able to account for missing information.
+Unless I want to be confined to tree-based models (I don't.
+Neural nets are basically a bunch of regression models strung together, and they build some of the most robust and accurate models currently possible) I need to be able to account for missing information.

 The major hurdle with this issue, as stated above, is that a missing value can mean different things in different contexts.
 There are various ways to indicate missingness in a dataset, some more appropriate than others in certain contexts.